No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 Unless you’re the Terminator T-800 honorably jumping into a vat of molten steel, Dickies Men’s Dri-tech Moisture Control Socks will keep you cool and comfortable in the hottest working situations.

-It’s made mostly of cotton, 78% to be exact, which is one of the most breathable textiles on the market.
+It’s made of 78% cotton, which is one of the most breathable textiles on the market.
 Cotton is also naturally sweat wicking and temperature stabilizing.

-There’s just enough polyester in there for durability, but it’s balanced out with nylon to provide ventilation channels for air circulation and more moisture control.
+There’s just enough polyester in there to help these socks stay up, but it’s balanced out with nylon to provide ventilation channels for air circulation and more moisture control in warm weather.

 These socks get bonus points for the fit.
 They’re firm, but not constricting, which is also great for hot weather.